November 07, 2025 Security

 • If contacted by an alleged representative of Amazon or another large company about an issue with your account, hang up and check your account to see if a problem is actually present.

 • If you have an issue with an ordered item, contact the retailer directly through their site and not through a pop-up ad appearing to represent them.
-Likewise, it’s a good idea not to click through to “support links” that are posted on troubleshooting forums, as they may not be to legitimate service sites.
+Likewise, it’s a good idea not to click through to “support links” that are posted on troubleshooting forums, as they may not take you to legitimate service sites.

 As always, be aware and cautious when enjoying the holiday season.
 Don’t get grinched!
 Stay alert and use caution to keep your money — and your information — safe.